-The Traditional Shopfront Improvement Scheme is an important part of Falkirk Townscape Heritage Initiative (THI).
-The grant investment aims to help make Falkirk town centre a more attractive place to live, work and visit through improving the appearance of shop fronts in the area by restoring them to their original design & detail.
+The Traditional Shopfront Improvement Scheme is an important part of Falkirk THI.
+The grant investment aims to help make Falkirk town centre a more attractive place to live, work and visit through improving the appearance of shop fronts in the area by restoring them to their original design and detail.

 The THI is able to offer grant funding for up to 85% of eligible works towards shopfront improvements.
-Initially this funding will be targeted at certain priority shopfronts in strategic locations; however owners of all traditional shopfronts within the THI area are eligible to apply for grant funding.
-The maximum grant awarded will be determined by the priority category assigned to the property and the nature of the works.
+Initially this funding was targeted at certain priority shopfronts in strategic locations; however, owners of all traditional shopfronts within the THI area were eligible to apply for grant funding.
+The maximum grant awarded was determined by the priority category assigned to the property and the nature of the works.

 The types of improvement works that will be eligible for grant funding include:

 - removing & replacing inappropriate modern alterations such as external roller shutters, plastic signage, and excessive shopfront clutter;